-The TSSWCB is currently staffed by 66 (64.3- FTEs) employees and has a current operating budget of approximately \$52.5 million for the biennium.
-Twenty-four (22.3 FTEs) employees are centrally located in Temple, Texas in close proximity to the state headquarters of the NRCS, a federal agency that is a partner in the statewide conservation program.
-The other 42 employees are located throughout the state.
-Seven regional water quality offices have a total staff of 32 employees.
+The TSSWCB is currently staffed by 73 (71.8- FTEs) full time employees (FTE) and has a current operating budget of approximately \$65.8 million for the biennium.
+Twenty-five (23.8 FTEs) employees are centrally located in Temple, Texas in close proximity to the state headquarters of the United States Department of Agriculture-Natural Resource Conservation Service (USDA-NRCS), a federal agency that is a partner in the statewide conservation program.
+The other 48 employees are located throughout the state.
+Seven regional water quality offices have a total staff of 24 employees.
 In addition, there are four contract employees who work in regional offices.
-Ten field staff employees serve their assigned districts from a designated headquarters location.
-One Director administers the Water Supply Enhancement Program in a San Angelo field office.
-One program office specializes in poultry water quality management plans with two additional satellite offices in Centerville and Gonzales.
-Two field positions (with one currently vacant) coordinate Flood Control activities.
+Ten field staff employees serve their assigned SWCDs from a designated headquarters location.
+One Director administers the WSEP in a San Angelo field office with a satellite office in Johnson City.
+One program office specializes in poultry water quality management plans along with two additional satellite offices.
+Two field positions coordinate Flood Control activities.